 - Select tests that must be performed for the VM

-- At the Virtual Machines step of the wizard, select a VM in the list.
+- At the Machines step of the wizard, select a machine in the list.

 - Click Edit on the right.

-- Use the Verification Options window to specify the VM role, startup and test settings for the verified VM.
+- Use the Verification Options window to specify verification options.

 On the Role tab, select the role that the VM performs.
 Veeam Backup & Replication offers the following predefined roles for VMs: